Never Miss a Chance to Do the Most Good

 Our experience covers decades of leading recovery efforts – since the 1900 Galveston Hurricane, our trained staff and volunteers have served survivors and first responders of every major disaster.

 We know recovery efforts start before a disaster strikes, and a good plan is key to long-term recovery success.
 Our disaster-preparedness training program, like this one in our Central Territory, gets individuals and communities ready for emergencies.
-For example, our central region offers this type of training throughout the area.

 In addition, we also have a disaster preparedness handbook available.